EECS 498: Advanced Programming and Principles of Software Design

 Regrades

-Scores for lecture, lab, and project checkpoints are posted on Canvas.
+Scores for lecture, lab, and projects are posted on Canvas.
 Please report any clerical errors.

 Projects are graded by hand.
 We understand that grading software design is nuanced and potentially subjective.
-TODO
+Other than clerical errors or egregious mistakes, the subjective determination of the faculty and staff are considered final.

 In all cases regrade requests are due no later than 7 days after a grade is released unless a shorter deadline is specified.